paritytech/txwrapper-core/README.md

 yarn run lint
 ```

-3. If all tests pass and all packages build successfully, commit your changes with the following format `fix(types): Update polkadot-js to get the latest types`.
+3. If all tests pass and all packages build successfully, commit your changes with the following format `fix(types): Update polkadot-js deps to get the latest types`.
 Then push your branch up to Github for review, then merge.

 #### Publishing